Mostly contracting random maps: Locally constant linear cocycles

 In our context, one can associate with $A\in \mathrm{L}_\mathbb{P}(m)$ the distribution $\nu_A=A_*\mathbb{P}$ in $\mathrm{GL}(m)$.
 Denote by $\LPC$ the subset of cocycles $A$ in $\LP$ whose distribution $\nu_A$ is compactly supported.
 The restriction of the metric $\delta_{\mathcal{T}}$ to $\LPC$ is compatible with the distance

 where

-Thus, the results from~\cite{bocker2017continuity,AEV23} conclude the continuity of $\lambda_1:(\LPC,\Delta) \to \mathbb{R}$.
+The results from~\cite{bocker2017continuity,AEV23} conclude the continuity of $\lambda_1:(\LPC,\Delta) \to \mathbb{R}$.
 Note that the exponential moment condition~\eqref{eq:exponential-moment-condition} is immediately satisfied for any cocycle $A\in \LPC$.
-Thus, Proposition~\ref{mainthm:continuity} improves these previous results in the quasi-irreducible case by considering the distance $\D$ instead $\Delta$.
+Thus, Proposition~\ref{mainthm:continuity} improves these previous results in the quasi-irreducible case by considering the distance $\Dp$ instead of $\Delta$.
+At the same time, one cannot extend the continuity statement unconditionally to the whole space \((\LP,\D)\) under the moment condition~\eqref{eq:exponential-moment-condition}.
+The discontinuity example of S\'anchez and Viana~\cite{SV:20} can be realized by locally constant cocycles \(A_n\to A\) in \((\LP,\D)\) while \(\lambda_1(A_n)\not\to\lambda_1(A)\).